Why are LTD disability claims usually terminated or denied?

 We help disabled workers fight denials and terminations regardless of the reason for the denial.
 We have helped other professionals, attorneys, physicians, and executives, who often have a particularly hard time proving disability due to their advanced educations and experience.
 Likewise we work with clients from team members at Wawa to engineers at Lockheed Martin and everywhere in between.
 Disabilities don’t discriminate and neither do insurance companies in their efforts to deny benefits.

-If you suffer from lumbar or cervical spine pain, chronic fatigue or fibromyalgia, Lyme’s Disease, Multiple Sclerosis, autoimmune diseases, inflammatory bowel disease (crohn’s or colitis), or any other serious health problem that prevents you from working, call or message us today for a free claim review.
+If you suffer from lumbar or cervical spine pain, chronic fatigue or fibromyalgia, Lyme’s Disease, Multiple Sclerosis, autoimmune diseases, inflammatory bowel disease (crohn’s or colitis), or any other serious health problem that prevents you from working, contact us online or call us at 856-795-8880 today for a free claim review.